HelloWorldLTY/BAITSAO/README.md

 To test the performance of methods implemented in this manuscript, please refer the codes under **benchmarking**.
 Please refer official codes of [DeepSynergy](https://github.com/KristinaPreuer/DeepSynergy/tree/master), [MARSY](https://github.com/Emad-COMBINE-lab/MARSY), and [DeepDDs](https://github.com/Sinwang404/DeepDDs) for their implementation.

+# Datasets

+We offer a demo dataset in [this folder](https://drive.google.com/drive/folders/1ZtfbJYSMnZH6HTUqbOlJBfiNkD5-9pIY?usp=sharing).

 # Acknowledgement

 We refer codes from [UW](https://github.com/Mikoto10032/AutomaticWeightedLoss), [PCGARD, GRADVAC](https://github.com/anzeyimana/Pytorch-PCGrad-GradVac-AMP-GradAccum) for the implementation of multi-task learning framework.
 Thanks for their great codes!